 If you've marveled over the intricate beauty of the idols of Goddess Durga during the Durga Puja festival in Kolkata, you've no doubt wondered how they're made.
 It's actually possible to see the idols being handcrafted.
 Where?
 Kumartuli Potter's Town in north Kolkata.

-In the lead up to Durga Puja, thousands of artisans (many who are hired from other areas) toil diligently in approximately 550 workshops to complete the idols of Durga in time for the festival.
+In the lead up to Durga Puja, thousands of artisans (many who are hired from other areas) toil diligently in about 550 workshops to complete the statues of Durga and her four children (Ganesh, Lakshmi, Kartikeya, and Saraswati) in time for the festival.
 What's pleasing to note is that the idols are made out of environmentally friendly materials such as bamboo and clay.
 This differs from the idols of Lord Ganesh, which are predominantly made out of Plaster of Paris for the Ganesh Chaturthi festival, particularly in Mumbai.

 If you love art, you shouldn't miss visiting Kumartuli.
 But regardless, it's a place that offers a unique dose of culture.
 The narrow maze of lanes and alleyways team with humanity, and gods and goddesses in various states of creation.
 Wandering through them, and seeing the artists at work, reveals a fascinating world within a world right in front of you.